M.S. Degree Program

 Master of Science

 The formal program requirements are listed in the University Catalog, but in summary, students must complete 32 credit hours of Computer Science graduate courses, with at most 12 credit hours at the 50000 level.
-The 32 credits required include 2 credit hours of CS 69191 Master's Seminar, 6 credit hours of Computer Science electives, and l2 credit hours that must consist of one course each from 4 of the 5 breadth categories.
+The 32 credits required include 2 credit hours of CS 69191 Master's Seminar, 6 credit hours of culminating requirement from capstone, internship, or thesis (for Thesis Option), and l2 credit hours that must consist of one course each from 4 of the 5 breadth categories.
 The remaining 12 credit hours may be used to select the Thesis Option, the Non-Thesis Option, or one of three optional concentrations: Computational Data Science, Computer Engineering, and Computer Security.

 Master of Science Non-Thesis Option

-Candidates for the Master of Science with a non-thesis option must successfully complete 32 credit hours of graduate courses in CS excluding Research (CS 69098) and including 2 credit hours of Master's Seminar (CS 69191).
-(Seminar may incorporate a project and a final examination on the project.)
-Of the remaining 30 credit hours, at least 18 credit hours must be at the 60000 level or above, and only 12 credit hours may be at the 50000 level.
+Candidates for the Master of Science with a non-thesis option must successfully complete 32 credit hours of graduate courses including 2 credit hours of Master's Seminar (CS 69191) and 6 credit hours of Capstone Project (CS69099) and/or internship (CS69192).
+Of the remaining 24 credit hours, at least 12 credit hours must be at the 60000 level or above, and only 12 credit hours may be at the 50000 level.
 The Master of Science (non-thesis option) is available to students who do not plan to complete a Ph.D. degree in Computer Science and are pursuing a professional career that does not involve research.
-It is strongly recommended that students who plan to matriculate to the PhD program take the thesis option track.
+It is strongly recommended that students who plan to matriculate to the Ph.D. program take the thesis option track.

 Master of Science Thesis Option